 Let’s face it; wheelchairs are not a luxury item where you sit for comfort or spend a lot of good time in it.
-Rather, it’s a mobility chair you don’t want to ride in the first place anyways.
+Instead, it’s a mobility chair you don’t want to ride in the first place anyways.
 However, you have to sit on it for obvious reasons, and that time should not have to go rough on you.
 So, while comfort is a concern, the wheelchair will surely beat the transport chair for a long ride.

 If you’re planning to sit on it for hours, more than 2-3 hours, you must go for a wheelchair because they tend to be more comfortable.
 But, if you have to go out and ride the chair only for 1-3 hours a day, you can go to a transport chair; it won’t hurt your back.
-With the added puddings and reclining functionalities of wheelchairs, you will be much more comfortable on it.
+With the added puddings and reclining functionalities of wheelchairs, you will be much more comfortable with it.

 When it comes to adjusting the chair according to your body size and comfort level, the debate becomes complicated.
 Although the standard wheelchairs are far better than the transport chairs in general, high-end pricy transport chairs are also good at it.
 However, if you’re on the same budget for either of them both and need adjustability, consider getting a wheelchair.
-A transport chair with a much higher price may give you a good fine-tuning capability, which you can have from a lesser price.
+A transport chair with a much higher price may give you an excellent fine-tuning capability, which you can have from a lesser price.